 My name is Richard Hughes-Jones.
-I am an Executive Coach, Consultant & Lecturer who works with high potential individuals and teams.
-My coaching clients are entrepreneurs and ambitious executives in high growth businesses and the investment industry.
-Typically in their Twenties to late Thirties, they possess the ability, aspiration and drive to rise and succeed in more senior, critical roles and build formidable businesses.
+I am an Executive Coach and Consultant who works with high potential individuals and teams.
+My clients are entrepreneurs and ambitious executives in high growth businesses and the investment industry.
+As high potential individuals, they possess the ability, aspiration and drive to rise and succeed in more senior, critical roles and build formidable businesses.

 A former Deloitte management consultant and HM Treasury civil servant, I blend hard-edged strategic and operational insight and deep experience of advising clients at the highest level, with a sophisticated understanding of the challenges facing developing leaders, to help clients navigate their transformational journey.

 As a Coach, I provide a private space for my clients to discuss their critical business and leadership challenges, reflect upon them and determine their own way forward.
 I complement my coach-approach with my consulting and operational experience where it is appropriate to do so.

 As a Consultant, I work with leadership teams to bring an external, objective and practical perspective to the incredibly hard task of business building.
 The businesses I consult with are entrepreneurial, technology-led, pursuing high growth through disruptive business models.
 My focus is on management, leadership and team development, organisational design, culture, governance and Board effectiveness, growth strategy, operations, and business development and sales.